fledge-iot/fledge/docs/control.rst

   - The destination for the control.
 This is the ultimate destination, all control requests will be routed via the control dispatcher.
 The destination may be one of service, asset, script or broadcast.

   - The operation name if the type is operation.

-A set of constant key/value pairs that are sent either as the items to be written or as parameters if the type of the entry point is operation.
+  - A set of constant key/value pairs that are sent either as the items to be written or as parameters if the type of the entry point is operation.
 Constants are always passed to the dispatcher call with the values defined here.

   - A set of key/value pairs that define the variables that may be passed into the control entry point in the request.
 The value given here represents a default value to use if no corresponding key is given in the request made via the public API.

   - A set of usernames for the users that are allowed to make requests to this entry point.
 If this is empty then no users are permitted to call the API entry point unless anonymous access has been enabled.
 See below.

   - A flag, with the key anonymous, that states if the entry point is open to all users, including where users are not authenticated with the API.
-It may take the values “reject” or “allow”.
+It may take the values “true” or “false”.

   - The anonymous flag is really intended for situations when no user is logged into the system, i.e. authentication is not mandatory.
 It also serves a double purpose to allow a control API call to be open to all users.
-It is not recommended that this flag is set to “allow” in production environments.
+It is **not** recommended that this flag is set to “true” in production environments.

 To define a new control entry point a POST request is made to the URL